Zendro-dev/Zendro-dev.github.io/setup_root.md

     <br/><br/>

   * In order to get zendro and keycloak running, you have to do some modifications in your zendro new project `.env` files.
+Remember that dotfiles are usually treated as hidden files, so make sure you can view hidden files.

     * ./single-page-app/.env.production and ./single-page-app/.env.development
     ```